wearefractal/node-rayo/README.md

 ## Examples

-You can view further examples in the [example folder.](https://github.com/wearefractal/node-rayo/tree/master/examples)
+You can view further examples in the [examples folder.](https://github.com/wearefractal/node-rayo/tree/master/examples)